Yesheylhaden/SDA101_02240371_practicals/practical1_figma/README.md

 ## Technologies used:
 1. Auto layout.
-2. Frames
+2. Frames.
-3. pem-tools
+3. PEN-tools.
 4. Text Style.
 5. Prototyping.

-## Ackmowledgement:
+## Acknowledgement:
 Getting such hands-on experiences has been a blessing; they really help in developing my creative thinking and instill confidence in me.
 These practical opportunities have enabled me to put into practice what I learned, think out of the box, and enhance my problem-solving capabilities.
 I am particularly grateful to my tutor because his commitment to making sure of such relevant and practical learning experiences has made a lasting difference in my development.
 It has further encouraged me to push beyond my boundaries, explore new ideas, and realize the essence of practical knowledge in shaping my future.